-We have performed the procedures enumerated below on the control and compliance (C/C) areas identified in the Louisiana Legislative Auditor's (LLA's) Statewide Agreed-upon Procedures (SAUPs) for the fiscal period from July 1, 2022 through June 30, 2023.
+We have performed the procedures enumerated below on the control and compliance (C/C) areas identified in the Louisiana Legislative Auditor's (LLA's) Statewide Agreed-upon Procedures (SAUPs) for the fiscal period from July 1, 2023 through June 30, 2024.
 Louisiana Achievement Charter Academies, Inc.'s (the "Academy") management is responsible for those C/C areas identified in the SAUPs.

-Louisiana Achievement Charter Academies, Inc. has agreed to the procedures performed and acknowledged that they are appropriate to meet the intended purpose of the engagement, which is to perform specified procedures on the C/C areas identified in LLA's SAUPs for the fiscal period from July 1, 2022 through June 30, 2023.
+Louisiana Achievement Charter Academies, Inc. has agreed and acknowledge that the procedures performed are appropriate to meet the intended purpose of the engagement, which is to perform specified procedures on the C/C areas identified in LLA's SAUPs for the fiscal period from July 1, 2023 through June 30, 2024.
 Additionally, LLA has agreed to and acknowledged that the procedures performed are appropriate for its purposes.
 This report may not be suitable for any other purpose.
-The procedures performed may not address all the items of interest to a user of this report and may not meet the needs of all users of this report, and, as such, users are responsible for determining whether the procedures performed are appropriate for their purposes.
+The procedures performed may not address all items of interest to a user of this report and may not meet the needs of all users of this report, and, as such, users are responsible for determining whether the procedures performed are appropriate for their purposes.
 We make no representation regarding the sufficiency of these procedures, either for the purpose intended or for any other purpose.

 An agreed-upon procedures engagement involves performing specific procedures that the engaging party has agreed to and acknowledged to be appropriate for the intended purpose of the engagement and reporting on findings based on the procedures performed.
-The procedures and associated findings are as follows:
+Those procedures and findings are as follows: